Maproom/qmapshack/README.md

 * GDAL
 * Routino

-If you want to compile QMapShack for Windows have a look at nsi/3rdparty.txt and nsi/HOWTO-BUILD.txt in the source tree.
+If you want to compile QMapShack for Windows have a look [at the wiki](https://bitbucket.org/maproom/qmapshack/wiki/BuildWindowsVisualStudio).